Paranoid-Pirate/aurposix/README.md

 $ chmod +x aursh
 ```

-Then you can just move aurposix to any of your `$PATH` directories
+Then you can just move aursh to any of your `$PATH` directories

 ## Configuration